Table of Contents Show

 The variety of adventures in Costa Rica makes it a great place to visit.
-There are a plethora of things to do in Costa Rica and this article will give elaborated details regarding the same.
+There are a plethora of things to explore in Costa Rica, and this article will give you elaborate details regarding the same.

 1. Location, Culture, and Language of Costa Rica

-Located between the Caribbean Sea and the Pacific Ocean, Costa Rica has rugged rainforests and tropical coastlines.
+Costa Rica has rugged rainforests and tropical coastlines between the Caribbean and Pacific oceans.
 The Caribbean coast is known for its beaches, volcanoes, biodiversity, and cultural institutions, such as the Pre-Columbian Gold Museum in San Jose.

 The protected jungle of Costa Rica covers about a quarter of its land area and is home to many wildlife species, such as spider monkeys and quetzals.

 A fantastic entryway to Latin American culture is Costa Rica.
-There are numerous tour operators, hostels, motels, and accessible public transit alternatives, and the area is highly touristy so many people can speak English.
+There are numerous tour operators, hostels, motels, and accessible public transit alternatives, and the area is highly touristy.

 The primary tongue of Costa Rica is Spanish.
-If you wish to learn Spanish while traveling, you can enroll in classes there, or you can volunteer with a local family to sharpen your language abilities.
+If you wish to learn Spanish while traveling, you can enroll in classes there or volunteer with a local family to sharpen your language abilities.

 In either case, if you don’t speak Spanish well, the locals are fairly helpful and pleasant.

 English is frequently spoken in touristy places.
 But try your best to speak Spanish when you can because it will demonstrate to the locals that you value their culture.
 Locals in Costa Rica call themselves “Ticos.”